niewiemek/backend-coding-challenge/solution/README.md

 The following work could be done:
 1. Date picker. ui-date seems to be used but it's not included in the project.
 2. Front-End code dependencies should be managed by NPM and not commited into the repository.
 4. I have removed spring security, but login could be added.
-DB model for expenses should be then epanded by owning user.
+DB model for expenses should be then expanded by owning user.